emanuel-metzenthin/KELOS-on-Kafka/README.md

 # 1 Abstract

-The KELOS algorithm is an efficient approach to outlier detection in windowed streams, however the code used in the paper introducing it is not public.
+The KELOS algorithm is an efficient approach to outlier detection in windowed streams, however the implementation used in the paper introducing it is not public.
 Implementing it in a widely used library such as Kafka Streams is a first step towards practical adoption of this algorithm.
 This repository contains such an implementation that makes use of Kafka Streams' low-level Processor API.
 It is shown to achieve a precision similar to that of the original implementation, however the performance is worse, making this a topic for future improvements.

 # 2 Installation instructions